motaur/BMICalculator/README.md

 # BMI Calculator
 Assignment 2 Android - BMI Calculator

 #Goal:
+Study basics of android development.
 Writing an Android mobile application that will be able to calculate BMI and ideal weight of person when his weight, height, age, body frame are known.
 By doing so we learn how to build mobile application using Android Studio.

 #Formulas:
 BMI = weight in kilos / height in metres^2

 BMI                     Weight Status
 Below 15	        Anorexic
 15 - 18.5               Underweight
 18.5 – 24.9             Normal
 25.0 – 29.9 	        Overweight
 30.0 - 35               Obese
 Above 35	        Extreme Obese

 body-frame	      slimness:
 small:  		0.9
 medium: 		  1
 large:  		1.1

    ideal weight in kilos = (height - 100 + (age / 10)) * 0.9 * slimness - for men
    ideal weight in kilos = (height - 110 + (age / 10)) * 0.85 * slimness - for women